buehler/dotnet-operator-sdk/src/KubeOps.Transpiler/README.md

 *   **KubeOps CLI:** This package is the engine behind the `dotnet kubeops generate crd` command.
 *   **Custom Build Tasks:** Integrate CRD generation directly into your MSBuild process.
 *   **Schema Validation Tools:** Use the generated CRD schema for validating custom resource YAML files.

+The assembly inspection and attribute processing logic within this package is also utilized by the KubeOps CLI (`dotnet kubeops generate operator`) to discover `[EntityRbac]` attributes when generating RBAC manifests (`Role`/`ClusterRole`).

 For more details on defining the C# classes themselves, see the main KubeOps documentation on [Custom Entities](../../docs/custom-entities.md).